 Applies to levonorgestrel: oral tablet

-In addition to its needed effects, some unwanted effects may be caused by levonorgestrel (the active ingredient contained in Kyleena).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, levonorgestrel (the active ingredient contained in Kyleena) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking levonorgestrel:More common:
+Check with your doctor immediately if any of the following side effects occur while taking levonorgestrel:More common

 - Heavy or light menstrual bleeding